alexvanven/MeasuringMeaningClass/Week-1.2.md

 Graph representation
 --------------------

 Relational data can also be represented as a network graph.
 The circles are the nodes, the lines connecting the nodes are the edges.
-In the example below, the network is directed, which is indicated by the arcs at the end of the edges.
+In the example of Figure 2.1 in Borgatti, the network is directed, which is indicated by the arcs at the end of the edges.
 You can see that there is a link from B to C, but not from C to B. In the matrix representation of this network, there is a 1 in the cell value of row B/column C, but a zero in row C/column B. The adjacency matrix will therefore be asymmetric.

 <img src="Images/Figure_2.1_Borgatti.png" alt="Directed network" style="width:50.0%" />